-Employment of math occupations is projected to grow 28 percent over the next ten years, much faster than the average for all occupations, which will result in about 50,200 new jobs.
-Growth is anticipated as businesses and government agencies continue to emphasize the use of big data, which math occupations can analyze.
+Employment of math occupations is projected to grow 27 percent over the next ten years, much faster than the average for all occupations, and will add about 56,100 jobs.
+Growth is anticipated as businesses and government agencies continue to emphasize the use of big data, which math occupations analyze.

 Actuaries analyze the financial costs of risk and uncertainty.
 They use mathematics, statistics, and financial theory to assess the risk of potential events, and they help businesses and clients develop policies that minimize the cost of that risk.
 Actuaries’ work is essential to the insurance industry.